-NYPPEX relies upon the current interpretations by the Securities and Exchange Commission and the Courts of Section 4(2) of the Securities Act of 1933, as amended, Rule 144A, Rule 144, and Regulation D to conduct its private trading businesses.
+NYPPEX relies upon the current interpretations by the Securities and Exchange Commission and the Courts of Section 4(a)(1) of the Securities Act of 1933, as amended, Rule 144A, Rule 144, and Regulation D as applicable to conduct its private transaction businesses.
 Such interpretations may change at any time without notice.
 You agree to assume these risks when doing business with NYPPEX.

 Unregistered Securities (or restricted securities) have a higher degree of risk than publicly-traded SEC registered securities.
 Unregistered securities are not registered with the SEC for a variety of reasons including a) incomplete information about the security and issuer, b) the lack of independent market pricing of the restricted security (NYPPEX may be presenting a seller’s order to you, and therefore, our opinion on fair value is not independent), c) illiquidity, and d) a lack of operating history for certain issuers.

 In general, you should only acquire restricted securities if you can hold long-term (e.g. for 5 to 10 years or more) and if you can bear the complete loss of your investment.
 You should have sufficient and additional sources of liquidity to adequately pay for your anticipated operating expenses and any emergency-related expenses.